Building a Scalable Search Architecture

 Memphis is a real-time data processing platform.
 It allows you to work with streaming data and supports asynchrony.
 It is well suited for engineers who work with a large amount of data and require writing a large amount of complex code.

 The Memphis platform is high-performance and fault tolerant.
-In addition, it has a built-in monitoring capability which is very useful and handy for troubleshooting.
+It has a built-in monitoring capability which is very useful and handy for troubleshooting.

 Using Memphis solves most of the data flow control problems you face when building a search architecture.
 Among them are: